 - I ride my bike 20 miles a day.
 When I'm finished I experience frequent palpitations but no other symptoms.
 Should I be concerned about this?

 - The relationship between extra beats and exercise is a complicated one.
 Many patients experience PVCs or palpitations before and after exercise, but not during exercise.
 This is because when most patients start to exercise, their own heart rate rises and the PVCs or other extra beats disappear at higher heart rates.
 After exercise, the body's natural adrenalin level remains high for a period of time while the heart rate begins to go down during rest.
 This period of time often permits the extra beats to come back, and sometimes their rate and frequency are higher than before exercise.
 Again, if the other symptoms are mild or not present, usually there is not any reason for serious concern.
 If other symptoms accompany the palpitations such as shortness of breath, chest discomfort, or severe lightheadedness or loss of consciousness, those symptoms with palpitations in any setting are a cause for concern and require further evaluation.
-I'm a cyclist myself, and I experience shortness of breath, but that's just because I'm not in particularly good shape, at least early in the season.

 - I have had an EKG and told nothing was wrong.
 Does an EKG tell the whole story?